shayaansultan/tp/docs/DeveloperGuide.md

 **Actor:** User

-**Preconditions:** User is logged into the system.
+**Preconditions:** User is viewing the employee list.

 1. **User initiates the addition of a new employee:**
     - Command: `add n/Jane Smith p/98765432 e/jane@example.com a/123 Clementi Rd r/Manager T/HR`

 2. **ContactSwift processes the command:**
     - Validates the command format and required details.
-   - Generates a unique ID for the new employee.
+    - Generates a unique ID (UID) for the new employee to ensure each entry is uniquely identifiable, even if other details are identical.

 3. **ContactSwift updates the employee directory:**

-   - Adds the employee details to the in-memory database.
+    - Adds the employee details to the in-memory database with the new UID.
-   - Sends a success message to the user.
+    - Sends a success message to the user including the UID of the newly added employee.

 4. **User verifies the addition:**
     - Command: `list`
-   - ContactSwift displays the updated list with Jane Smith's details.
+    - ContactSwift displays the updated list with Jane Smith's details, showcasing the new UID.

+**Extensions:**
+- 2a.
+If the command format is invalid:
+    - ContactSwift sends an error message to the user, requesting correction of the input format.

 #### **Use Case: Delete Employee by UID**